 Professor Piomelli lives in San Francisco with his spouse, Joanne Lee, and their daughters Maia and Solana.
 His passions include food, baseball, and jazz.

-Courses Taught: Community Economic Development Clinic (beginning Fall 2013), Community Group Advocacy and Social-Change Lawyering Clinic, and the Social Justice Lawyering Concentration Core Seminar
+Courses Taught: Community Economic Development Clinic, Community Group Advocacy and Social-Change Lawyering Clinic, and the Social Justice Lawyering Concentration Core Seminar

 Expertise: Social-Change Lawyering, Clinical Legal Education, Community Legal Services, Wage & Hour Law, and Tenant-Landlord Law